madureira/learn-react/chapters/intro/jsx.md

 After compilation, JSX expressions become regular JavaScript function calls.

-Below we have the JSX result code above:
+Below we have the resulted code from the JSX above:

 ```js
 'use strict';